SuperDARN/pydarn/docs/user/coordinates.md

     the value given in hardware files.
 Currently, pyDARN has decided to use the values for `rxrise` given in the hardware files.
 We will amend or reconsider this approach as and when a solution to the differing values is found.

-**Ground Scatter Mapped Range**: `Coords.GROUND_SCATTER_MAPPED_RANGE` uses echos from ground scatter to adjust slant-range coordinates to be more accurate based on [Dr. Bill Bristow's paper](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/93JA01470).
+**Ground Scatter Mapped Range**: `RangeEstimation.GSMR` uses echos from ground scatter to adjust slant-range coordinates to be more accurate based on [Dr. Bill Bristow's paper](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/93JA01470).
 Implemented by Dr. Nathaniel Frissell and Francis Tholley from University of Scranton.
 Measured in km.

 **Geographic Latitude** (Coming Soon)